Barrie Ciliberti: In the legislature

 Ciliberti was sworn into the Maryland House of Delegates to represent District 39 on January 11, 1995.
 During his legislative career in the Maryland General Assembly, he became known for his opposition to mandatory volunteerism and his stance against aggressive driving.
+He was a member of the Environmental Matters Committee.

 Ciliberti was again sworn into the Maryland House of Delegates to represent District 4 on February 4, 2015 after paying campaign finance infractions for missing campaign finance reports.
+He was a member of the Appropriations Committee from 2015 to 2018, afterwards serving on the Environment and Transportation Committee until 2025.
+During the 2026 legislative session, Ciliberti was a member of the Government, Labor, and Elections Committee.

 Ciliberti was an early and enthusiastic supporter of Donald Trump, even when many in the Maryland Republican Party were keeping their distance.
-In 2016, Ciliberti ran for National Delegate to the Republican National Convention, pledged to Trump.
+In 2016, Ciliberti ran to be a delegate to the Republican National Convention, pledged to Trump.
 He won the Republican primary with 15.4 percent of the vote.
-He ran again as an Alternate Delegate pledged to Trump in 2020, receiving 32.8 percent of the vote in the Republican primary.
+He ran again as an alternate delegate pledged to Trump in 2020, receiving 32.8 percent of the vote in the Republican primary.